Tell Me When: Release and promotion

-"Tell Me When" was the first Human League single to be released from Octopus and was issued in advance of the album.
-It was issued on 26 December 1994.
-Released in a variety of vinyl and CD single formats, these variously included remixes of "Tell Me When" by contemporary electronic acts Utah Saints, Development Corporation and Red Jerry, a non-album B-side ("The Bus to Crookes"), and a track from the band's recent collaboration with YMO.
+"Tell Me When" was the first Human League single to be released from Octopus.
+It was issued on 26 December 1994, four weeks ahead of the album.
+Released in a variety of vinyl and CD single formats, these variously included remixes of "Tell Me When" by contemporary electronic acts Utah Saints, Development Corporation and Red Jerry, a non-album B-side ("The Bus to Crookes"), and a track from the band's recent collaboration with Yellow Magic Orchestra.
+In Australia, the song was released on 30 January 1995.

-"Tell Me When" became the Human League's most commercially successful single in nine years and reintroduced the band to many of the British general public.
+"Tell Me When" became the Human League's most commercially successful single in nine years and reintroduced the band to the British general public.
 It received considerable radio promotion in advance of its late 1994 UK release, hitting the airwaves at a time when many people started to get Christmas song fatigue.
 Radio 1 played the song three weeks before release with Capital FM playing it two weeks prior.
 By the time of its release, the single received over one thousand plays per week across the board according to East West Records.
 One month after its release, the single steadily gained airplay on Europe's leading radio markets.
 It topped the Major Market Airplay charts in the UK for two weeks commencing 4 February, registering total plays of 915 for the week of 11 February.
 According to East West Records, the single had achieved sales of around 200,000 copies.
-Capital 95.8 head of music Richard Park welcomed the single, saying: "the marketplace is just ready for a fresh dose of the Human League."
+Capital 95.8 head of music Richard Park welcomed the single, saying "the marketplace is just ready for a fresh dose of the Human League".
 It peaked at number six on the UK Singles Chart in early 1995, their highest UK chart position since "(Keep Feeling) Fascination" reached number two in 1983, and spent a total of nine weeks on the chart.
 It also peaked at number 31 on the Billboard Hot 100, on 15 April 1995, giving the band their last hit to date in the United States.
-The song fared well on the Mainstream Top 40 chart, where it peaked at number nine on 22 April 1995.
+The song fared well on the Top 40/Mainstream chart, where it peaked at number nine on 22 April 1995.
 Additionally, it reached number eight on the Cash Box Top 100.